Engine Fault Code P0420 – Symptoms, Causes, Fix

 Worn, failing, or missing catalytic converters are usually the most common cause of DTC P0420.
 It’s not uncommon for them to become less effective with age, especially after 10+ years and 120,000+ miles.
 Catalytic converter theft is, unfortunately, a common thing so you could be missing the cats all together.

-Otherwise, look for fault O2 sensors (or another similar sensor).
+The last thing to look at is the oxygen sensors.
 The cats may be in good working order, but a bad O2 sensor can make the car believe something is wrong with the cats.
 Misfires and rich AFR’s can be underlying issues that actually result in catalytic converter failure.

 When diagnosing any engine problem it’s important to get the full picture.
-If there are other diagnostic trouble codes present they may relate to code P0420.
-We’ll circle back to that in a moment.
-Here’s a quick breakdown of troubleshooting and diagnosing the P0420 engine code:
+If there are other diagnostic trouble codes present they may relate to this one.
+Here are the steps to take to diagnose what part is causing your code:

 - Ensure P0420 is the only engine code present